ibnuda/fpmortals/manuscript/complete.md

   ): Default[A Refined P] = Default[A].emap(refineV[P](_).disjunction)
 ~~~~~~~~

-where `Validate` is from the refined library and is required by `refineV`.

 dimana `Validate` berasal dari pustaka `refined` dan dibutuhkan oleh `refineV`.

-A> The `refined-scalaz` extension to `refined` provides support for automatically
-A> deriving all typeclasses for refined types with the following import
-A>
 A> Ekstensi `refined-scalaz` untuk pustaka `refined` menyediakan dukungan untuk
 A> menderivasi semua kelas tipe untuk tipe terrefinasi dengan impor berikut
 A>